 Some providers may be housed in large buildings while others are smaller.
 Some may bear the doctor’s name, while others bear the name of a regional or national chain.
 Some may provide a wide variety of eye care services, while others specialize in surgery only.
 Some may advertise extremely low prices (even if those prices are not actually available to most patients) while others are priced higher.
 Some patients might ask, “Is there any significant difference between all these LASIK providers?
 If so, what’s the difference and how can I know which is the best option for me?”
 The decision of where to have LASIK is an important one – a life-changing one – and there is often only one chance to “get it right.”

 All lasers are not created equal and laser vision correction is a field where enormous strides have been made in technology.
-Hoopes Vision, for example, has acquired seven different excimer lasers in our 17 years in Utah, each representing an advance in safety and effectiveness over previous models.
-Our current lasers produce much better night vision than the older lasers, are 10x faster, safer, and have much lower touch up or enhancement rates.
+Hoopes Vision, for example, has acquired seven different excimer lasers in our 18 years in Utah, each representing an advance in safety and effectiveness over previous models.
+Our current lasers produce much better night vision than the older lasers, are 10 times faster, safer, and have much lower touch up or enhancement rates.

 The 2003 introduction of the IntraLase™ femtosecond laser revolutionized LASIK by replacing the microkeratome, a hand-held oscillating razor blade used in flap creation, with a safe, fast, computer-guided laser.
-More than a decade later, most LASIK surgeons agree that blade-free LASIK is safer and gives better results to patients; there are still some providers in Utah offering bladed procedures in an effort to cut costs.
-This is our 15th year using the IntraLase femtosecond laser to create flaps, 5 years longer than any other Salt Lake practice.
-We currently have 2 of these femtosecond flap making lasers.
+More than a decade later, most LASIK surgeons agree that blade-free LASIK is safer and gives better results to patients.
+Hoopes Vision has been using the IntraLase femtosecond laser to create flaps five years longer than any other Salt Lake practice.
+We currently have two of these femtosecond flap-making lasers.
 Does your surgeon insist on using only the newer, safer blade-free technology, or does he or she offer blade-free LASIK only as an upcharge?
 Sadly, a number of centers still only use the outdated bladed microkeratome to cut expenses.

 Everyone’s eyes are unique, and results from LASIK will be unique and different.
 Nonetheless, a highly skilled, highly experienced surgeon may be willing to make some assurances to patients based on their confidence with past results.